Dyarven/zomboid-server-on-arm/README.md

 - It will create the necessary files and folders and ask you to set up an admin password to access the server.
 - After that you can just shut it down and use "systemctl enable zomboid-server" and "systemctl start zomboid-server" to run it.
 - Default server takes 8GB of RAM.
-- This script opens ports 16261 and 16262 udp on your firewall but you still need to forward them in the oracle cloud console for your vm instance.
+- This script opens ports 16261 and 16262 UDP on your firewall but you still need to forward them in the oracle cloud console for your vm instance.
 - Notice we are using /opt/zomboid-server as a dir but zomboid's starting script will generate files in the homedir of the user.
 Files will be split in two directories but are accessible through symlinks from a single place. set startup parameters.